Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Method

-where $D_o^{\ast}$ is the scale aligned depth by median value aligning between $D_o$ and $D_r$, $y_g$ is the camera height calculated by fitting the ground plane~\cite{xue2020toward} and $\hat{Y}$ is the $y$-coordinate of the corresponding pixel.
-The range of over-fitting depth variation on objects with opposite directions of motion is smaller than on objects with the same direction of motion.
-In order to detect the over-fitting regions caused by the dynamic objects with contra-direction motion, a small comparison threshold is used for $M_{con}$.
-Due to the difference in network architecture and training procedure, the over-fitting depth and reference depth may disagree with each other even in some rigid regions, leading to wrong dynamic detection in the static regions.
-Noting that dynamic objects like cars and pedestrians are on the ground.
-As shown in Figure~\ref{fig:masks}, we use the ground mask $M_{ground}$ to filter out the wrong detection regions.
-The final over-fitting binary mask $M_i$ is:
+where $M_o$ is the over-estimation mask, $M_u$ is the under-estimation mask, $D_i^{\ast}$ is the scale aligned depth by median value aligning between $D_i$ and $D_c$, $y_g$ is the camera height calculated by fitting the ground plane~\cite{xue2020toward} and $\hat{Y}$ is the $y$-coordinate of the corresponding pixel.
+The parameters $\alpha$ and $\beta$ are two thresholds set to detect the regions of the over/under-estimation.
+As shown in Figure~\ref{fig:masks}, due to the difference in network architecture and training procedure, the inconsistent depth $D_i$ and consistent depth $D_c$ may disagree with each other even in some static regions, leading to wrong dynamic detection.
+Noting that dynamic objects like cars and pedestrians are on the ground, we use the ground mask $M_g$ to filter out the false positive dynamic regions.
+The final depth inconsistency binary mask $M_i$ is calculated by:

 where $\odot$ is the logical or operator and $\bullet$ is the logical and operator.
 The depth inconsistency mask is set to $1$ in dynamic regions and $0$ in static regions.
-Besides, it is used to filter out the dynamic regions in the re-projection loss.
-Compared to the consistency mask $M$ from Eq.~\eqref{mask:cost} proposed by ManyDepth~\cite{watson2021temporal}, our depth inconsistency mask $M_i$ can better filter out dynamic regions.
+As shown in Figure~\ref{fig:masks}, compared to the inconsistency mask proposed by ManyDepth~\cite{watson2021temporal}, our depth inconsistency masks $M_i$ can better filter out dynamic regions and keep more static regions.
+The depth inconsistency masks $M_i$ are used to filter out the dynamic regions during training.